 Visualizing Changes to strong_count and weak_count

-Let’s look at how the strong_count and weak_count values of the Rc instances change by creating a new inner scope and moving the creation of branch into that scope.
-This will let us see what happens when branch is created and then dropped when it goes out of scope.
-The modifications are shown in Listing 15-25:
+Let’s look at how the strong_count and weak_count values of the Rc<Node> instances change by creating a new inner scope and moving the creation of branch into that scope.
+By doing so, we can see what happens when branch is created and then dropped when it goes out of scope.
+The modifications are shown in Listing 15-29:

-Filename: src/main.rs
+src/main.rs

 fn main() {